Ruiner (band): History

 In 2009, Ruiner took a break from touring and returned to Baltimore to work on writing their new album.
 The band headed to the studio in July with producer J. Robbins, and recorded the tracks for what would become Hell Is Empty.

 On October 9, 2010, Ruiner played their final show and announced their break up.

+The band reunited in 2016, and has resumed touring.